wormhole-foundation/wormhole-scaffolding/CONTRIBUTING.md

 # Contributing to Wormhole Scaffolding

-:pray: Thank you for spending some time to contribute! :pray:
+:pray: Thank you for spending some of your time to contribute! :pray:

 We hope to outline some clear guidelines for contributing.
 This repository hopes to achieve its goal of showcasing many examples of [Wormhole]